tochsner/ccd-validation/README.md

 Pipeline:

-1. MCMC runs should be stored in `data/mcmc_runs`.
-The BEAST xml and the true tree should be stored in `data/mcmc_config` directory.
+1. MCMC runs should be stored in `data/mcmc`.
+The BEAST xml and the true tree should be stored in `data/lphy` directory.
-2. Run `ThinOutMCMCRuns` to thin out the MCMC runs to ESS trees.
+2. Run `subsample-ess-hpc` (or `subsample-ess`) to thin out the MCMC runs to ESS trees.

 True Tree Density Validation: